galilley/syncthing-pyselective/README.md

  - Add options dialog into the UI to move API key, URL, etc into.
  - Human readable size column, assumtions about the size of folders by its context
  - Applying templates to the .stignore in one click (quick first start)
+ - Hide all included (or hidden?) files in the tree
  - ...